davidstormer/fdp-app/fdp/fdp_settings.md

 ## EULA

 To enable the requirement that each user agree to an end-user license agreement (EULA) before they can access any secured views, set `FDP_EULA_SPLASH_ENABLE=True`.
 By default, this feature is disabled.

 ## Wholesale import tool

-The default list of models that are whitelisted for use through the wholesale import tool can be modified by specifying a new list of model names:
+The default list of models that are in the allowlist, and so allowed for use through the wholesale import tool, can be modified by specifying a new list of model names:

-    FDP_WHOLESALE_WHITELISTED_MODELS = ['Attachment', 'Content', 'ContentIdentifier', ...]
+    FDP_WHOLESALE_MODELS_ALLOWLIST = ['Attachment', 'Content', 'ContentIdentifier', ...]

-The default list of fields that are blacklisted from use through the wholesale import tool can be modified by specifying a new list of field names:
+The default list of fields that are in the denylist, and so denied from use through the wholesale import tool, can be modified by specifying a new list of field names:

-    FDP_WHOLESALE_BLACKLISTED_FIELDS = ['is_archived', ...]
+    FDP_WHOLESALE_FIELDS_DENYLIST = ['is_archived', ...]

 ## FDP Settings for Azure